zaripych/gpt-refactor-bot/README.md

 Commands:
   pnpm refactor-bot prompt      Sends a prompt to the ChatGPT API to generate a
                                 response
+  pnpm refactor-bot refactor    Performs a refactoring using Plan and Execute te
+                                chnique
   pnpm refactor-bot completion  generate completion script

 Options:
   --help     Show help                                                 [boolean] --version  Show version number                                       [boolean]
 ```

+## Prompt

 The `prompt` command allows you to test the functions API we provide to the
 ChatGPT.